-CellarTracker is a web-based database of wine information, centered principally around the tasting notes contributed by the site’s users.
+CellarTracker is a web database of wine tasting notes contributed by the site’s users.
 It is based on a cellar management tool originally designed by Eric LeVine, who still runs the operation from his home (and a nearby café) in Washington.

 Drawing on the thoughts and comments of many thousands of wine consumers rather just one critic, CellarTracker scores are naturally self-moderating.
 While they may lack the individual idiosyncrasies of a single palate, their aggregate nature makes them a reliable guide to the overall quality of a particular wine.
 As part of the wider wine world, CellarTracker scores are a useful complement to those given by the critics.